-- The "Internet of Things" will connect billions of stationary and mobile sensors with human users. - The value of integrated geospatial information (3D, 4D, indoor, unstructured, linked, archived) will be magnified by high-powered processing and analytics capabilities, and by the ability to provide succinct intelligence to decision makers. - Static ad hoc data will yield to big data transactional models based on Cloud-based service models for infrastructure, software, and information content.

-- The needs and practice of general information technology (IT) and geospatial management will converge. - Increasingly, geospatial information resources and application source code will be built collaboratively, using open, rapid deployment strategies and open standards.
+- The "Internet of Things" will connect billions of stationary and mobile sensors with human users. - The value of integrated geospatial information (3D, 4D, indoor, unstructured, linked, archived) will be multiplied by high-powered processing and analytics capabilities, and by the ability to provide succinct intelligence to decisionmakers. - Static ad hoc data will yield to big data transactional models based on cloud-based service models for infrastructure, software, and information content. - The needs and practice of information technology management and geospatial management will align. - Increasingly, geospatial information resources and application source code will be built collaboratively, using open, rapid-deployment strategies and open standards.